-✓ Summarize the FA with the best hypothesis or guess of why the person engages in the behavior.
-Describe the typical relationship between the setting events/predictors and the behavior.
-One way to construct a summary statement is:
+✓ Summarize the assessment with the best hypothesis or guess of why the person engages in the behavior.
+Describe the typical relationship between the antecedents/predictors and the behavior.
+A sample summary statement would be:

 When Predictor X occurs, Behavior Y is likely to occur so the person can obtain/avoid Consequence Z (the function).
 This behavior will be more likely to occur when setting events A, B, or C are present.